dannyjnwong/dannyjnwong.github.io/_posts/2017-10-31-Project-managing-a-national-research-study.md

 ## Royal College support: Authority

-The [Royal College of Anaesthetists](https://www.rcoa.ac.uk/) is central body for Anaesthetists in the UK.
+The [Royal College of Anaesthetists](https://www.rcoa.ac.uk/) is the central body for Anaesthetists in the UK.
 Membership and fellowship of the college is compulsory for trainees and consultants, and therefore almost all anaesthetists in the UK receive the communications issued by the college, in the form of: 1) the [Bulletin](https://www.rcoa.ac.uk/bulletin), a printed publication that is delivered to all members; 2) college emails; 3) communications through various sub-committees and working parties within the college, such as the College Tutors network.
 In effect, the college communications machinery can be mobilised to help encourage participation in big national studies of interests to all anaesthetists.

 ## Social Media: Personal Influence